SonnyBurnett/image_recognition/README.md

 - Move at least 5 pictures per class from the train folder to the test folder.

 You can use the script *splitdata.sh* to do all of this automatically.

-Suppose you store the data in a folder called testwild, the structure should look something like this:
+Suppose you store the data in a folder called ANIMALS, the structure should look something like this:

-`testwild`\
+`ANIMALS`\
 `├── test`\
 `│   ├── SNAKE`\
 `│   ├── TIGER`\